 - 1. Insert the particle remover into the screen, guiding the rod into the screen bushing. - 2.
 Lubricate the screen O-rings with NSF 61 approved silicone grease before installation . - 3.
 Lift the fine screen with the particle remover as one unit and insert into the filter body.
 Guide the particle remover though the internal bushing at the opposite end of the filter body.
 Lift the screen as you guide it, end of the filter body - 4.
 Hold the screen by the screen handles and rotate the screen 180 degrees as you push the screen into the body, allowing the screen to center itself.
 Once aligned, push the screen until it seals - 5.
 Rotate the particle remover by hand ensuring unobstructed rotation - 6.
-Verify the cover seal is properly installed on the cover O-ring groove and secure the cover, with the motor attached, onto the studs with the washers and hex nuts.
-Follow a star pattern of fastening nuts - 7.
+Install the hydraulic motor sprinkler by threading (left hand thread) it back into the particle remover through the service port.
+Close and secure the service port - 7.
+Verify the cover seal is properly installed on the cover O-ring groove and secure the cover onto the studs with the washers and hex nuts.
+Follow a star pattern of fastening nuts - 8.
 Reinstall the unplugged service ports, tighten down, verify they are all secure, and bring the filter back online.
 Inspect for any leaks.

-Figure 16: LP180 Series Filter - Screen Instillation
+Figure 16: 180 Series Filter - Screen Installation